 Ruth Montgomery is a professional working musician, teacher, workshop facilitator and visual artist.
 She explores music, art, sign language, and visual media within the Deaf Community and features them in her blog posts.

-Music is what Ruth grew up with, studying the flute with Chris Molloy to grade 8 level at Mary Hare Grammar School for the Deaf, and at Trinity College of Music in London and The Royal Welsh College of Music and Drama, Cardiff.
+Music is what she grew up with and studied the flute with Chris Molloy to grade VIII level at Mary Hare Grammar School for the Deaf and continued with her flute and music studies at Trinity College of Music in London and The Royal Welsh College of Music and Drama, Cardiff.

 Ruth comes from an incredibly musical family, her parents and three brothers are all hearing.
-Her father is a guitarist, teacher, composer, examiner and adjudicator.
-Her youngest brother Edward is in demand as a piano teacher, accompanist and is a musical director of a church choir in Chelmsford.
-Her mother Mary runs Rhythmtots weekly which is a successful music group for 0-4 years.
-Equally both her other two brothers reached grade 8 and diploma level in pianoforte.
+Her father is a guitarist, teacher, composer, examiner and adjudicator. her youngest brother Edward is in demand as a piano teacher, accompanist and is a musical director of a church choir in Chelmsford.
+Her mother Mary runs Rhythmtots weekly, which is a successful music group for 0-4 years old.
+Equally both her other two brothers reached grade 8 and diploma levels in pianoforte.

-Her passion in life is to continue with flute performance, discovering the hidden gems in music, spread knowledge, experience and expertise as a musician, artist, teacher and workshop leader.
+Her passion in life is to continue with flute performing, write blog posts on any music related topics with other Deaf artists in the community, spread knowledge, experience and expertise as a musician, artist, teacher and workshop leader.